 In June of 2019, Vicariously Here began as a travel website.
 It was my second website, and admittedly, I bit off more than I could chew.
-From the beginning, I think I knew it wasn’t really what made my heart sing.
+From the beginning, I think I knew that writing about travel wasn’t really what made my heart sing.

 I didn’t realize it at the time, but much of what I did in 2019 (tidying, running two websites, and implementing nurturing daily habits) was helping lead me to a clearer vision of what I really wanted to write about, which is presence and the art of showing up.
 I began writing a book.
 It’s not the first book I’ve started, but it is the one I was meant to write.
 That, I know beyond a shadow of a doubt.
 I also know I’ll finish it, along with my book of 100 mosquito haiku.

 For months I have been reading books about productivity, habits, sleep, conversations, essentialism, deep work, and authenticity.

 I realized that all of these had one thing in common: presence.